Should I Get TSA PreCheck? Here’s Why & How

 Once my older son turned 13, we used the TSA PreCheck credit that comes with Chase Sapphire Reserve, so he could have his own Known Traveler Number.

 TSA PreCheck does not work with all airlines, especially some of the low-cost carriers, but it does work with most of the major airlines, including Southwest.
-Here is a complete list of TSA PreCheck airline partners.

 Credit Cards That Reimburse for TSA PreCheck